bhoward/Reversi/README.md

 An implementation of the *Reversi/Othello* game, written in *Java/Swing* and featuring AI opponent.

 Modifed by Brian Howard to demonstrate typical project structure (Maven conventions).
+Original at https://github.com/asenovm/Reversi

 ## <span style="text-align: center;">AI opponent</span> ##